-NOTE: THIS SECTION TO BE FILLED OUT BY MAY.
-IT SHOULD CONTAIN THE PORTRAYAL CATOLUE STRUCTURE - SIMILAR TO CLAUSE FOUR OF THIS DOCUMENT.
-It may also contain pieces of S-52 that are still needed (both here or as an normative annex and business rules).
+NOTE: IT SHOULD CONTAIN THE PORTRAYAL CATOLUE STRUCTURE - SIMILAR TO CLAUSE FOUR OF THIS DOCUMENT.
+It may also contain pieces of S-52 that are still needed (both here or in the implementation guidance annex).

 10 Data Product format (encoding)